 Play this fun Harry Potter game using the free printable game cards!
 Participants will need to get through all seven obstacles from the underground chambers to recover the sorcerer’s stone and win this game!
 Similar to minute-to-win-it games, these are perfect to play at home with your family or at a Harry Potter-themed party.
-This game can be played indoors or outdoors!

 Hello!
 Today I am excited to share this fun homemade Harry Potter game with you!
 This past summer my kids finished reading book one of the Harry Potter series and we planned to watch the first movie on Harry Potter day, July 31st.
 As a huge fan I was really looking forward to making this a fun and special day for our whole family!
 I made this game, based on the book Harry Potter and the Sorcerer’s Stone, to play that day.